RahulSoni2903/Transformation-Task-/README.md

 ---

-## 🔹 Why SQL Command is Used
+### 🔹 Purpose of Using SQL Command

-Using a SQL command inside the OLE DB Source:
+The SQL command is used instead of separate SSIS transformations because:

-* performs the **JOIN at the database level**
+* the **JOIN operation is executed directly in the database**
-* reduces unnecessary data movement inside SSIS
+* it reduces the amount of data loaded into the SSIS pipeline
-* improves **performance and execution speed**
-* provides a more **optimized and scalable** data flow
+* it provides a more **optimized and faster execution**
+* it simplifies the data flow design

 ---

-## 🔹 Output Usage

-The cleaned and joined result set is further used to populate:

-* **Dim_Customer_Master** – contains standardized customer information
-* **Dim_Product_Master** – contains cleaned and unique product details

-This step guarantees that both dimension tables are built only from **validated and corrected data** produced by the fuzzy matching process.